Hanseltu/softwareTest/README.md

 ## Framework1 gooletest

-Goole Test is a framework maintained by Google.
+Goole Test is a powerful framework maintained by Google, I select key files in the framework and it's enough to every day's unit test.

 More information please see the homepage on Github---[GooleTest](https://github.com/google/googletest.git)